British Army during the First World War: Executions

-By contrast, of 393 men sentenced to death for falling asleep on sentry duty in all theatres in the First World War, only two were executed (sentries were usually posted in pairs to keep one another awake; these two, who served in Mesopotamia, were made an example of because they were found sitting asleep together, suggesting that they had colluded).

 Australians made up seven percent of the British Expeditionary Force but 25 percent of deserters, while an Australian was nine times more likely to be imprisoned than a British soldier.
 Haig asked for permission to shoot Australians, but their government refused.
 British discipline of the First World War was not especially severe compared to most other armies of the time (e.g. the Russians and Italians).
 The French admitted to only 133 executions and the Germans 48, but these figures may not be reliable as both armies had problems with discipline.